dedupeio/dedupe/docs/Variable-definition.rst

 Set
 ^^^

-A ``Set`` variables are for comparing lists of elements, like keywords or client names. ``Set`` variables are very similar to :ref:`text-types-label`.
+``Set`` variables are for comparing lists of elements, like keywords or client names. ``Set`` variables are very similar to :ref:`text-types-label`.
 They use the same comparison function and you can also let dedupe learn which terms are common or rare by providing a corpus.
 Within a record, a ``Set``